 Desktop PC for Rocket League Build Guide

-Rocket League is generally considered as a very light game and does not require a top of the line hardware to maintain good frames at decent graphics.
+Rocket League is generally considered a fair game and does not require a top of the line hardware to maintain suitable frames at decent graphics.

-However, if you plan to play the game at ultra graphics, very high resolutions such as WQHD or 4k, and at higher than 60 frame rates, then you may need to invest in a beefier gaming PC for Rocket League.
+However, if you plan to play the game at ultra graphics, high resolutions such as WQHD or 4K, and higher than 60 frame rates, you may need to invest in a beefier gaming PC for Rocket League.

 Official Rocket League System Requirements – New and Old

-The following are the official minimum and the recommend requirements.
-The NEW official requirements as stipulated on Epic Games official page are generally catered towards newer gaming PCs and particularly for competitive gameplay.
+The followings are the official minimum and the recommended requirements.
+The NEW official requirements stipulated on Epic Games’ official page generally cater to newer gaming PCs.
+Epic Games and its official page typically cater to newer gaming PCs, particularly for competitive gameplay.

-For reference I have also provided the OLD minimum and recommended hardware requirements for this game as well which were stipulated back when the game was originally released.
+I also provided the OLD minimum and recommended hardware requirements for this game, which were stipulated back when the game was initially released.

-While the hardware mentioned in the old system requirements are discontinued, they are still good measure of what the game actually demands.
+While the hardware mentioned in the old system requirements is discontinued, they are still a good measure of what the game demands.

-The newer system requirements are more or less an overkill for an average gamer in my opinion and as you will see in the benchmarks below too.
+The newer system requirements are more or less overkill for an average gamer, as you will see in the benchmarks below too.

 Minimum Requirements